eduzayn/conversa-insights-dash/replit.md

 ## Overview
 This project is a comprehensive full-stack web application for educational institutions, providing an intelligent customer service dashboard.
 It integrates chat, attendance and productivity tracking, internal communication, CRM, and a gamification system.
 Its core purpose is to streamline student interaction management and optimize institutional operations, aiming to be a complete administrative solution for education.

+## Recent Issues Resolved
+- **Layout Consistency (Aug 2025)**: Fixed production-specific layout issue where white space appeared on the right side of all tabs in the certifications page.
+The problem was caused by duplicate SidebarProvider usage within the page component, conflicting with the global SidebarProvider.
+Solution: Use consistent layout pattern across all admin pages without nested SidebarProvider instances.

 ## User Preferences
 Preferred communication style: Simple, everyday language.